Liu Song dynasty

 Song, known as Liu Song (劉宋), Former Song (前宋) or Song of (the) Southern dynasties (南朝宋) in historiography, was an imperial dynasty of China and the first of the four Southern dynasties during the Northern and Southern dynasties period.
 It succeeded the Eastern Jin dynasty and preceded the Southern Qi dynasty.

 The dynasty was founded by Liu Yu (Emperor Wu; 363–422 CE), whose surname together with "Song" forms the common name for the dynasty, the "Liu Song".
 This appellation is used to distinguish it from a later dynasty of the same name, the Song dynasty (960–1279 CE, ruled by the House of Zhao).
 Although the Liu Song has also at times been referred to as the "Southern Song", the name is now mainly used to refer to the Song dynasty after 1127 CE.

 The Liu Song was a time when there was much internal turmoil.
 A number of emperors were incompetent and/or tyrannical, which at least partially led to many military revolts.
 These rulers include Liu Shao, Emperor Xiaowu, Liu Ziye, Emperor Ming, and Liu Yu.
 Emperor Ming was especially vicious, murdering many of his brothers, nephews, and other male relatives — many of them children.
 Such internal instability eventually led to the dynasty's destruction.
 However, its founder Emperor Wu was considered one of the greatest generals during the Northern and Southern dynasties period, and the reign of its third emperor, Emperor Wen, is known for its political stability and capable administration, not only of its emperor but its strong and honest officials.
 This is known as the Reign of Yuanjia (425–453) and one of the relative golden ages for the Southern Dynasties.

 History

 Rise of Liu Yu

-Although he was a descendant of Emperor Gaozu of Han's younger brother Liu Jiao, he was still born into poverty.
-He joined the army at a young age, quickly distinguished himself in the army and was quickly promoted to the command of an army, the Beifu corps.
-Liu Yu was instrumental in fighting the rebel Huan Xuan.
-After Huan Xuan's fall, Liu Yu gained control of the Jin dynasty.
+Liu Yu was born in poverty.
+He joined the army at a young age, quickly distinguished himself in the army.
+In 399, he joined a campaign against a Five Pecks of Rice rebellion led by Sun Tai (孫泰) and Sun En (孫恩).
+In 404, Liu Yu was instrumental in fighting an usurpation by the general Huan Xuan.
+After Huan Xuan's fall, Liu Yu was quickly promoted to the command of an army, the Beifu corps.
+He then led the Jin army during the conquests of Southern Yan and Later Qin.